SPAAM-community/wss-summer-school/docs/2025/schedule.md

   - De novo methods for obtaining metagenomically assembled genomes (MAGs).
 What are the best pipelines and parameters for ancient DNA?
 - **Practical** Phylogenomics: _Arthur Kocher and Aida Andrades Valtueña_
   - How to perform phylogenetic analysis.
 What to consider when dealing with low coverage data
+- **Round table** Instructor open hours
-- **Roundtable** Instructor Office Hours: Ask the instructors anything about you learnt during the week or to get advice on your own research!
+- An opportunity for students to ask the instructors any questions about the content they have learnt so far, or to get advice on their own research.

 ### DAY 5